openvinotoolkit/openvino/samples/cpp/hello_reshape_ssd/README.md

 omz_downloader --name person-detection-retail-0013
 ```

 3. `person-detection-retail-0013` does not need to be converted, because it is already in necessary format, so you can skip this step.
-If you want to use another model that is not in the Inference Engine IR or ONNX format, you can convert it using the model converter script:
+If you want to use another model that is not in the OpenVINO™ Runtime IR or ONNX format, you can convert it using the model converter script:

 ```
 omz_converter --name <model_name>